-Red Flag Domestic Violence School PresentationEducating Young People on Domestic Violence & Technology Safety
+Red Flag Domestic and Family Violence School PresentationEducating Young People on Domestic and Family Violence & Technology Safety

-Contact Us to Discuss Having a Red Flag Domestic Violence Presentation at Your School
+Contact Us to Discuss Having a Red Flag Presentation at Your School

-Red Flag is a FREE presentation to High Schools in the Illawarra Region and is funded by the Illawarra International Women’s Day Committee.
+Red Flag is a FREE presentation to High Schools in the Illawarra Region.

-Red Flags is a 45 minute presentation that educates young people and teachers on Domestic Violence & Technology Safety
+Red Flags is a 45 minute presentation that educates young people and teachers on Domestic and Family Violence & Technology Safety

-The program is open to male and female students and we encourage teachers to attend to provide support to the students.
-SAHSSI emphasis that while current statistics show that DV victims are primarily female, DV occurs in all relationships.
+The program is open to male and female students in the Illawarra and we encourage teachers to attend to provide support to the students.
+SAHSSI emphasis that while current statistics show that DFV victims are primarily female, DFV occurs in all relationships.

 Topics covered include: